grab/engineering-blog/_posts/2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration.md

 ---
 layout: post
 id: 2020-12-03-how-grab-is-blazing-through-the-super-app-bazel-migration
-title: How Grab is Blazing Through the Super App Bazel Migration
+title: How Grab is Blazing Through the Superapp Bazel Migration
 date: 2020-12-03 04:30:00
 authors: [sergii-grechukha]
 categories: [Engineering]
 tags: [Bazel, Android, iOS, Build Time, Xcode, Gradle]
 comments: true
 cover_photo: /img/how-grab-is-blazing-through-the-super-app-bazel-migration/cover.png
-excerpt: "Learn how we planned and started migrating our super app to Bazel at Grab."
+excerpt: "Learn how we planned and started migrating our superapp to Bazel at Grab."
 ---

 ## Introduction

-At Grab, we build a seamless user experience that addresses more and more of the daily lifestyle needs of people across South East Asia.
+At Grab, we build a seamless user experience that addresses more and more of the daily lifestyle needs of people across Southeast Asia.
 We’re proud of our Grab rides, payments, and delivery services, and want to provide a unified experience across these offerings.

-Here are a couple of examples of what Grab does for millions of people across South East Asia every day:
+Here are a couple of examples of what Grab does for millions of people across Southeast Asia everyday:

 <div class="post-image-section"><figure>
   <img src="/img/how-grab-is-blazing-through-the-super-app-bazel-migration/image2.jpg" alt="Grab Service Offerings"> <figcaption align="middle"><i>Grab Service Offerings</i></figcaption>
 </figure></div>

-The Grab Passenger application reached super app status more than a year ago and continues to provide hundreds of life-changing use cases in dozens of areas for millions of users.
+The Grab Passenger application reached superapp status more than a year ago and continues to provide hundreds of life-changing use cases in dozens of areas for millions of users.

 With the big product scale, it brings with it even bigger technical challenges.
 Here are a couple of dimensions that can give you a sense of the scale we're working with.